ahmedhammad97/Fathy-Collecting-Coins/README.md

 Drawing the game used a functions drawBackground,drawActors and drawFrame to display continous changes.
 Also function set to keep the player almost in the middle of the game always by shifting all other elements.

-Motion was logged in by key presses.
+Motion is logged in by key presses.
 Horizontal and vertical motion of player was seperated to allow them work together.
 Any other moving object has an act function to specify it's motion as needed.

 Collision is known when 2 cells have the same Vector "pos".

-The game is simillar to a game project in "Eloquent Javascript" Book.
+The game is similar to a game project in "Eloquent Javascript" Book.

+Update 1: Forcing the player to freeze when he loses by simply setting the x speed and jumping speed both to zero.